District museums

 Visitor information

-Opening hours: Every first Sunday of the month from 2 to 4 pm, special tours by arrangement.
+Opening hours: Every first Sunday of the month and on request

 Further information